gokceuludogan/bouncmpe.github.io/content/about/mission-statement.en.md

 departmental core courses, specialization-option courses, complementary courses, as well as courses in humanities and social sciences.

-## Department of Computer Engineering
+## Computer Engineering Department

-The mission of the Computer Engineering Program is to graduate economically, socially and ethically conscious engineers that are equipped with the necessary analytical, mathematical, decision-making, computing, communication, teamwork and leadership skills that they can use to creatively design, implement, manage,
+The mission of the Department of Computer Engineering is to graduate economically, socially and ethically conscious engineers that are equipped with the necessary analytical, mathematical, decision-making, computing, communication, teamwork and leadership skills that they can use to creatively design, implement, manage,